viktor-nikolov/lwIP-file-via-socket/README.md

 Connection is closed by the destructor of the class FileViaSocket or by calling the method `void close()`.
 After calling `close`, you can call the `open` again.

 You use FileViaSocket as any other ostream.
-Typically you will use `operator<<` or the method
+Typically, you will use `operator<<` or the method
 `std::ostream::write(const char* s, streamsize n)`.

-Please note that FileViaSocket has internal data buffer of the size equal to amout of data possible to be sent in a single TCP packet.
+Please note that FileViaSocket has an internal data buffer of the size of the amount of data that can be sent in a single TCP packet.
+I tested using Wireshark that on FreeRTOS on Xilinx Zynq (using lwIP 2.1.3) 1446 bytes of data are sent in one TCP packet.
+On Ubuntu 22.04 it's 1448 bytes, and on Windows 11 it's 1460 bytes of data.
+There are three versions of the constant `[SocketBuffer::SOCKET_BUFF_SIZE](FileViaSocket.h#L45)` for each of the three platforms.

 **std::endl std::flush**